usnistgov/mayer-extrapolation/README.rst

 Prerequisites
 #############

-This code uses Python 2 and 3 and tested with the libraries available in Anaconda version 4.3.1 (see `<DISCLAIMER.txt>`_).
+This code uses Python 2 and 3 and tested with the libraries available in Anaconda version 4.3.1 (see `<DISCLAIMER.rst>`_).

 https://docs.anaconda.com/anaconda/install/